franklang/puissance4/readme.md

 # PUISSANCE 4

-## Setup with Docker and Docker Compose
+## Setup dev environment with Docker and Docker Compose

 From the root folder of the project:
 ```